There are many benefits to life insurance, namely protecting your family or business from financial loss in the event of your death.

 Let’s begin by talking about who needs life insurance the most, and when you should start to look at policies.

-Short answer: everyone who has debt or who doesn’t want to burden their families or businesses with funeral and burial costs, or some type of loss in income.
+Everyone who has debt or who doesn’t want to burden their families or businesses with final expenses or loss of income, can benefit from life insurance.

 Almost everyone needs life insurance sooner or later, at least for a short time.

-The problem is many people wait until there is a significant life event which forces them to think about it to actually take the step to go out and purchase it.
+The problem is many people wait until there is a significant life event which forces them to actually take action and purchase it.